yaleman/kanidm-k8s/README.md

 # kanidm-k8s

 Example deployment of the kanidm server in k8s.
-I'm testing this on k3s, using the "devel" image auto-built from github.
+I'm testing this on orbstack, using release builds.

 ## Deployment